-As the final phase of termination, MRJE ends communications with the host, deallocates all open disk files, and issues a series of messages regarding the MRJE session.
-These messages are shown in the following table.
+As the final phase of termination, MRJE ends communications with the host, deallocates TDISKPR1, if necessary, and issues a series of messages regarding the MRJE session.
 The MRJE utility then goes to end of job.
 Press the Enter/Rec Adv key to return the display to the System/34 command display.